When people think of “The Low Country” they generally think of South Carolina, however North Carolina has it’s own “Low Country”!

 In 1729 the Province of Carolina was divided when the descendants of seven of the eight Lords Proprietors sold their shares back to the Crown.
 Only the heirs of Sir George Carteret retained their original rights to what would become the Granville District.
 Both the Province of North Carolina and the Province of South Carolina became English Crown Colonies in 1729.

 The boundary was in question while surveying teams mistakenly redrew the border more than once.
 The North Carolina-South Carolina border veered miles away from the course British colonial officials intended, and then effectively disappeared as the trees it was marked on died.

 This map from 1737 shows a nebulous line than simply disappears as it follows a course that is roughly the current border of today.

-Museum quality Giclee’ prints of the antique map shown above can be purchased in a variety of sizes that fit standard frames by visiting our Island Living NC Store
+Museum quality Giclee’ prints of the antique map shown and the print Avenue Of Oaks above can be purchased in a variety of sizes that fit standard frames by visiting our Island Life NC Store

 About Giclee’ Prints:

 The Giclee’ process offers perhaps the highest degree of accuracy and richness of the color palate of all the reproduction techniques available today.

 Technically, the process starts with an extremely high resolution digital scan, then, a patented digital printing process uses microscopically fine droplets of special “archival” ink to create the image area.
 A single print can consist of as many as 20 million droplets!

 The image is rendered onto cotton canvas, matte or gloss papers, and the image can have a life span of 75-100 years.